railsadminteam/rails_admin/README.md

 A Rails-3.0 branch has been created for legacy purpose, *update your Gemfile* for your app in production!
 Please consider upgrading your app to the latest Rails-3.1 RC as soon as possible to retain compatibility with latest RailsAdmin improvements.
+If you are updating from a Rails 3.0 application, you will no longer need to update your assets, they will be served from the engine (through Sprockets).
+You can delete all rails_admin related assets in your public directory.
-Don't forget to activate the new asset pipeline in application.rb if you are updating from a Rails 3.0 application:
+Activate the new asset pipeline in application.rb:

     config.assets.enabled = true

+and to add this to your config/routes:

+    mount RailsAdmin::Engine => '/admin', :as => 'rails_admin'

 RailsAdmin started as a port of [MerbAdmin](https://github.com/sferik/merb-admin) to Rails 3 and was implemented as a [Ruby Summer of Code project](http://www.rubysoc.org/projects)